-- 1. With an R-410A gauge set, attach the highpressure hose to the access fitting on the liquid (small) service valve at the outdoor unit. - 2.
-Attach the low-pressure hose to the access fitting on the service (large) valve at the outdoor unit. - 3.
+- 1. With an R-410A gauge set, attach the highpressure hose to the access fitting on the liquid line (small) service valve at the OD unit. - 2.
+Attach the low-pressure hose to the exterior true suction port located between the two service valves that is connected to the suction tube between the reversing valve and compressor. - 3.
 Attach a temperature probe within 6" [15.2 cm] of the outside of the unit on the copper liquid line (small line).
 For more accurate measurements, clean the copper line prior to measurement and use a calibrated clamp-on temperature probe or an insulated surface thermocouple.